mmistakes/minimal-mistakes/_posts/2019-06-17-ML-postdoc-position.md

 applicant with a strong record of research productivity and relevant experience to apply, even if your mix of skills is different than what is listed above.

-Contact me via email or apply to find out more adam.rivers@usda.gov.
+Contact me via email or apply to find out more please [email me](mailto:adam.rivers@usda.gov?Subject=ML-postdoc-position).

 ![](/assets/images/Salmonella_enteritidis_USDA.jpg)